microsoft/fluentui-react-native/apps/README.md

     cd apps/ios/src
     pod install
 ```
-Note: if you get the error: "CocoaPods could not find compatible versions for pod "MicrosoftFluentUI"," you will need to run `pod repo update` and then run `pod install` again.
+Note: if you get the error: "CocoaPods could not find compatible versions for pod "MicrosoftFluentUI"," you may need to run `pod install --repo-update`.

 3. Return to the ios directory and run yarn ios to launch the FluentUI Tester app: